open-telemetry/opentelemetry-go/website_docs/manual.md

 	// Create a new tracer provider with a batch span processor and the given exporter. tp := newTraceProvider(exp)

-	// Handle shutdown properly so nothing leaks defer func() { _ = tp.Shutdown(ctx) }()
+	// Handle shutdown properly so nothing leaks. defer func() { _ = tp.Shutdown(ctx) }()

 	otel.SetTracerProvider(tp)

-	// Finally, set the tracer that can be used for this package tracer = tp.Tracer("ExampleService")
+	// Finally, set the tracer that can be used for this package. tracer = tp.Tracer("ExampleService")
 }
 ```